 The Kenyon Summer Science Scholars program provides opportunities for students to work in close collaboration with faculty mentors in natural science disciplines as full participants in the processes of creating a research plan, executing a research project, and preparing results for presentation in a public forum.
 Summer Science Scholars working on the Kenyon campus form a special community, with participants coming together for discussions and social activities.

 This program is funded by Kenyon College and by support from individual research grants obtained by science faculty.
-It is open to students working with faculty members in anthropology, biology, chemistry, mathematics, neuroscience, physics, psychology.
+It is open to students working with faculty members in anthropology, biology, chemistry, mathematics & statistics, neuroscience, physics, psychology.
 Selections for these competitive awards are made by a committee of faculty members from these disciplines.

 Dates & Deadlines